mythology-and-legends-in-warfare

 Beyond lions and eagles, Normans used a bestiary of real and mythical creatures:

-- Dragon: Strength, vigilance, and supernatural protection; the dragon was a common charge in the arms of Norman families from the Welsh Marches.
+- Dragon: Strength, vigilance, and supernatural protection; the dragon was a common charge in the arms of Norman families from the Welsh Marches, where they fought against Celtic warriors who used dragon symbols themselves.

 Geometric Patterns and Ordinaries